 Interior of the Duomo in Florence

 The interior of the duomo works stark, a bit dark, and empty — much of the art was lost through the centuries or moved into the museum.
 It is in no way the same art-filled tour de force of other famous cathedrals in the region such as Pisa and Siena.
-Most other churches in Florence requiring entrance, e.g. Santa Maria Novella, Santa Croce, or San Lorenzo, and many free ones too, have much more art on display.
+Most other churches in Florence requiring entrance tickets, e.g. Santa Maria Novella, Santa Croce, or San Lorenzo, and many free ones too, have more art on display.

 The floor has interesting geometric patterns with much of the marble tiling surviving from the 16th century.
 However, these patterns are best appreciated from the ring walk around the drum of the dome, so do make sure to look into the church nave too and not only at the ceiling painting, if climbing to the lantern on top of Brunelleschi’s dome (highly recommended).